 The ASME Section IX provides minimum specified tensile strength (MSTS) for each material.
 For instance, the SMTS for SA 516 Gr.
 70 is 70, 000 PSI and you can find this value on the QW-422

 The test specimens should be break less than specified minimum specified tensile strength in weld or weld interface.
-However, if it breaks in the area out of weld or weld interface will be acceptable 5% below minimum specified tensile strength.
+However, if it breaks in the area out of weld or weld interface will be acceptable 5% below the minimum specified tensile strength.

-The tensile is calculated from diving of applied load to the test piece cross section.
+The tensile is calculated from dividing of applied load to the test piece cross section.
 Both tensile test specimens must pass the MSTS requirements to be acceptable.
 When you are checking the submitted Procedure Qualification Record, you need to verify the tensile test results.